kmkr/splendid-nudibranch/content.md

 Loc		Perhentian Besar, Malaysia
 Tags	2015 shark
 Latin	Carcharhinus melanopterus
-Desc	Patrolling the shallows, half a dozen or so juvenile blacktips were using the safe nursing grounds just outside a small beach on Perhentians to practice the skill of hunting.
+Desc	Patrolling the shallows, half a dozen or so juvenile blacktips are using the safe nursing grounds just outside a small beach on Perhentians to practice the skill of hunting.

 DSC09129.jpg